15 Different Types of Willow Trees

 11. Goat Willow Tree

 The goat willow tree, also known as the pussy willow, is a type of tree native to Europe and Asia.
-It gets its name from the soft, furry buds that appear on the tree in early spring.
+It gets its name from the soft, furry buds on the tree in early spring.

-Goat willows are different types of willow trees that are fast-growing and can reach up to 30 feet tall.
 They are popular choices for gardens and landscaping because they are easy to care for and provide year-round interest.

 12. Scouler’s Willow Tree

-This deciduous tree is named after the Scottish botanist William Scoular.
-The leaves are oval-shaped, and the branches are covered in downy fuzz.
+Its oval-shaped leaves and branches are covered in downy fuzz.
 The bark is smooth and brown.
-The flowers are yellow and bloom in early spring.
+In early spring, yellow flowers bloom.

 13. Crack Willow Tree